On bayesian estimation and proximity operators: Introduction and overview

 \BE \lab{scalL1L1} Consider $X$ a scalar random variable with a Laplacian prior distribution, and $Y=X+cZ$ where $Z$ is an independent scalar Laplacian noise variable and $c>0$.
 While the MAP estimator reads

 by \prop{scallogconc} the MMSE estimator can be expressed as

 with some penalty $\ph$.
 The details of the analytic derivation of $f$ are in Appendix \ref{appscalL1L1}.
-The corresponding potential $\psi$ can be obtained by numerical integration, and the penalty $\ph$ is characterized by \eq{psivsphi}: $\ph(f(y))=yf(y)-f^2(y)/2-\psi(y)$.
+The corresponding potential $\psi$ (cf Theorem~\ref{ProCon} in Section~\ref{mmse}) can be obtained by numerical integration, and the penalty $\ph$ is characterized by Eq.~\eq{psivsphi}: $\ph(f(y))=yf(y)-f^2(y)/2-\psi(y)$.
 It can be plotted using the pairs $f(y)$,$\ph(f(y))$.
 Figure~\ref{figL1L1} provides the shape of $f(y)$, of the corresponding potential $\psi(y)$, and of the corresponding penalty $\ph(x)$ for $c=0.9$.

 \EE